Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

-Moreover, constitutive VOC release, which is modeled in Sec. \ref{subsec:plume} is described hereafter.
 Fig. \ref{fig:plumel} illustrates the gain $H_{cc}(f)$ and channel attenuation with respect to frequency for various combinations of propagation distance and wind velocity for continuous VOC release conditions.
-It is observed that the channel exhibits a strong low-pass behavior, where the gain sharply declines with increasing frequency.
-The plot shows that shorter distances and lower velocities yield higher gain w.r.t frequency.
+The plot shows that shorter distances and lower velocities yield higher gain with respect to frequency.
 This is because slower wind speeds allow VOCs to remain concentrated in the channel for a longer period, which minimizes molecular spread and degradation.
 The normalized attenuation (shown by the blue triangular curve) falls off rapidly, implying that the channel can only support very low-frequency components, which are typically under 2 $\times 10^{-5}$ Hz.
-This suggests that high-frequency VOC modulation is not sustainable, and only very slowly varying biochemical signals can reliably propagate, which is indeed the physicality of the constitutive VOC release mechanism of plants for MC.
-Fig. \ref{fig:bw} elucidates the variation of channel bandwidth with respect to distance for different wind velocities.
-It is observed that the effective bandwidth decreases sharply with increasing distance.
-For shorter distances and higher velocities, the bandwidth remains significantly high due to low dispersion and VOC degradation.